-As a lot of my friends are singing the potty-training blues right now, I figured I’d share a little insight.
-These are the five potty-training books, written just for children, that I think every parent should invest in.
+As a lot of my friends are singing the potty-training blues right now, so I figured I’d share a little insight.
+Here are five potty-training books, written just for children, that I think every parent should invest in.

 A word of warning: no matter how good the potty-training books are, you’re sure to hit some bumps in the road along the way.
 The best advice I can give you is to take it all in stride and keep going.
 There is no feeling like when your little one finally succeeds.
 There’s going to come a point when it all starts to make sense to them and they just “get it.”
 That’s the first sign that you’ve reached the last leg of your journey.